 The Control of Substances Hazardous to Health Regulations 2002 relates to the risk from hazardous microorganisms, including Legionella.
 Under these regulations, risk assessments and the adoption of appropriate control measures are required to be put in place.

-AST will ensure that an adequate risk assessment of the water systems in its buildings is carried out by a competent person; and will identify and assess the risk of exposure to Legionella bacteria from work activities and water systems on the premises and any necessary precautionary measures.
+AST will ensure that an adequate risk assessment of the water systems in its buildings is carried out by a competent person and will identify and assess the risk of exposure to Legionella bacteria from work activities and water systems on the premises and any necessary precautionary measures.

 The School shall maintain a copy of the Legionella Risk Assessment on site for reference purposes.
-Each school will have a local Legionella Management Plan outlining the necessary steps taken to ensure the risks associateds with water storage systems are kept to a minimum.
-The Legionella Management Plan can be found in Appendix 3 consult with the competent person.
+Each school will have a local Legionella Management Plan outlining the necessary steps taken to ensure the risks associated with water storage systems are kept to a minimum.